-Brian Wallach Is Waging No Ordinary Campaign Against ALS, 6 Years After Diagnosis
+Brian Wallach Is Waging No Ordinary Campaign Against ALS, 7 Years After Diagnosis

-Christopher Burke’s SXSW documentary No Ordinary Campaign is one of countless films to be delayed by Covid.
+Christopher Burke’s documentary No Ordinary Campaign — out today on Amazon Prime — is one of countless films to be delayed by Covid.
 But the pandemic hit the documentary especially hard because it is about Brian Wallach, an Obama administration veteran facing ALS — and time is not on an ALS patient’s side.

 People with the neurological disease generally live from two to five years after a diagnosis.
 And Brian Wallach was only given six months to live.
 He was diagnosed with ALS on the day he and wife, Sandra Abrevaya, came home from the hospital with their second daughter.

-Note: Editor’s Note: This story was first published in March 2023 when No Ordinary Campaign screened at SXSW and has been updated to reflect the film’s arrival on Amazon Prime.